Azure/enterprise-azure-policy-as-code/Docs/policy-assignments-csv-parameters.md

 To address the problem of reading and maintaining hundreds or thousands of JSON lines, EPAC can use the content of a spreadsheet (CSV) to create `parameters`, `overrides` and optionally `nonComplianceMessages` for a single Policy assignment `definitionEntry` or multiple Policy definitions (`definitionEntryList`).

-> [!TIP]
+!!! tip

-> This approach is best for large Policy Sets such as Azure Security Benchmark, NIST 800-53, etc. Smaller Policy Sets should still be handled with JSON `parameters`, `overrides` and `nonComplianceMessages`.
+    This approach is best for large Policy Sets such as Azure Security Benchmark, NIST 800-53, etc. Smaller Policy Sets should still be handled with JSON `parameters`, `overrides` and `nonComplianceMessages`.

 ## Generate the CSV File